-Today we have a guest excerpt by Dr. Vanessa Lapointe, registered psychologist and author of Parenting Right From the Start, which addresses how to deal with an aggressive toddler in a way that allows for healthy emotional growth.
-Read on to see what she writes on the matter.
+Today we have a guest excerpt by Dr. Vanessa Lapointe, registered psychologist and author of Parenting Right From the Start.
+She gives us 3 steps to deal with an aggressive incident with your toddler in a way that allows for healthy emotional growth.

 3 Steps to Handling Aggression in a Toddler

 When your dealing with aggression in a toddler, who may not have great verbal skills, how do you stay calm for them and help them get calm too?